Not Coding – 6 Other Ways Developers Drive More ROI to Your Business

 Similarly, Facebook works with the developers to integrate their identity services into a number of possible apps.
 What is the reason behind it? – It’s simple, the number apps use Facebook’s login system to identify the user, the more users data Facebook will collect.
 The data collected by Facebook is used to make their display ads more effective just like Google.

 4. Developers as Distributors

 Developers can help you deliver product to the new markets and new users, and will work as a distribution channel for your business.
 Since they enjoy a large network, which often drives ROI successfully.

-A good example in this case will be of Uber, who works with developers to integrate company’s on-demand transportation services via apps.
-Developers help Uber sign up new users and in turn company rewards developers for each valid first trip in US through their affiliate programs.
+A good example, in this case, will be of Uber – a taxi app solution, who works with developers to integrate company’s on-demand transportation services via apps.
+Developers help Uber sign up new users and in turn company rewards developers for each valid first trip in the US through their affiliate programs.

 5. When Developers Turn Resellers

 Developers can also resell your products.
 Believe it or not, they can resell any product turning themselves into the sales channel.
 Say, for example, Amazon whose developers boost sales of physical and digital products.
 What do they get in return?Developers can actually earn up to 6% revenue share on the purchases made through their apps and games.
 Click To Tweet

 Even a large drug retail chain called the Walgreens in the United States also work with developers to improve their digital print service and sales.
 Walgreens Photo Prints API allows users to print photos from all Walgreen locations across the US.
 And the mobile app developer earns a share of revenue with every photo order placed through their apps.